Launch facility for Proton rocket at Site 200

-A ceremonial marker, commemorating the foundation of the Baiterek complex was installed at Pad No. 40, however for several years, little else was going on there.
+A ceremonial marker, commemorating the foundation of the Baiterek complex was installed at Pad No. 40, however, the actual work had never commenced.

 According to unofficial reports, in November 2006, representatives of Khrunichev enterprise and Kazakh officials were planning to conduct surveillance of a new flight path for the Angara-A5 launcher from Baikonur, which would enable it to reach orbits with an inclination 48 degrees toward the Equator.
 Such trajectory would be almost ideal in terms of delivering maximum cargo possible from Baikonur.
 This flight path was avoided in the previous half a century of Baikonur's existence, since it would take the rocket over the Chinese territory.
 It was unclear, if this political issue was resolved in case of the Baiterek project.

-During his visit to Baikonur in May 2007, the head of the Russian space agency, Roskosmos, Anatoly Perminov told reporters that the Khrunichev enterprise had been directed to complete a general draft-schedule of the Baiterek complex development and to start its implementation in the second quarter of 2008.
+During his visit to Baikonur in May 2007, the head of the Russian space agency, Roskosmos, Anatoly Perminov told reporters that the Khrunichev enterprise had been directed to complete a general draft-schedule for the development of the Baiterek complex and to start its implementation in the second quarter of 2008.

 On April 18, 2008, key contractors in the development of the Baiterek complex, including Khrunichev met with local community leaders and other officials in Kzyl Orda, a regional center near Baikonur Cosmodrome, Kazakhstan Today news agency reported.
 Two sides discussed projected environmental impact of the Baiterek facility on the surrounding area and on drop zones downrange from the launch site.
 Space officials assured local representatives that replacement of the Proton rocket with the Angara launcher would improve the environmental situation in the region.
 They also promised to keep all activities at the site transparent to the general public.
 The head of the Baiterek joint venture, Aleksandr Taryanik, confirmed that the "real implementation" of the Baiterek project would start in 2008.